 Of his sermons, only The Expulsive Power of a New Affection is widely available.
 It is genius and certainly warrants the attentions of serious students of the Gospel.
 But a host of his other works are as valuable.
 A new, annotated edition of his most accessible works should be a high priority for an enterprising publisher—as would a new comprehensive biography and in-depth studies of his parish vision, missional strategies, and church planting endeavors.

 Chalmers once asserted, “No matter how large, your vision is too small.”
 My own vision for recovering the work of Chalmers from undue obscurity is large, but I am quite certain that in this too, he is right: it remains too small.

-Postscript: I have been “working” on several volumes for the past several years.
-At least a couple of them will see the light of day very soon: a new annotated edition of the Keystone Memory System devised by Chalmers will be released as an e-book within the month; a very abbreviated, annotated collection of his sermons will be ready as a digital download shortly after the first of the year; a collection of my talks on Chalmers and his reforming vision should be ready by Spring; and both my big biography and my analysis of the parish system he recovered are on the drawing boards.
+Postscript: I have been “working” on a number of volumes for the past several years.
+At least a couple of them will see the light of day very soon: a new annotated edition of the Keystone Memory System devised by Chalmers should be released as an e-book later this fall; a very abbreviated, annotated collection of his sermons will be ready as a digital download shortly after that; a collection of epigrams and quotes is also nearing completion; a collection of my talks on Chalmers and his reforming vision could be ready as soon as this Spring; and both my big biography and my analysis of the parish system Chalmers recovered are on the drawing boards.
 I even have titles for both: A Wider Diameter of Light for the former; Parish Life for the latter.